• Slang User's Guide

 • IFloat, represents a logical float that supports both IArithmetic, ILogical and IDifferentiable operations.
 Also provides methods to convert to and from float.
 Implemented by all builtin floating-point scalar, vector and matrix types.

 • IArray<T>, represents a logical array that supports retrieving an element of type T from an index.
-Implemented by array types, vectors and matrices.
+Implemented by array types, vectors, matrices and StructuredBuffer.

 • __EnumType, implemented by all enum types.